red-scorp/RP2040-Eins/README.md

 - USB Type-C connector
 - JTAG debugging connector
 - LDO-based 5V and 3.3V power supply with a maximum 12V input
-- Supports both SOIC and WSON flash packages
+- Supports both SOIC and WSON 16MB flash packages
-- Power, user and RGB LEDs
+- Includes power, user and RGB LEDs

 CAM files, as well as the BOM and CPL files for JLCPCB, are available.